-- 2. Open the protective cover of the Power On/Off Switch. - 3.
-Turn on the Power On/Off Switch to power on the NAS. - 4.
-The Power LED on the front Panel will turn green. - 5.
-Follow the steps in the software manual to configure the NAS system.
+2. Open the protective cover of the Power On/Off Switch at the front of the NAS system.

+- 3. Turn on the Power On/Off Switch to power on the NAS. - 4.
+The Power LED on the front Panel will turn green.